o355/PyWeather/README.md

 1. Make it easy for people to view the weather in Python.
 2. Make a fast way for people to view the weather, instead of having to wait for apps on their phone launch.
 3. Make a weather script that combines simplicity, and advanced features.
+4. Have a mostly modular weather script, that'll easily let you turn on/off features.

 I couldn't find any of this.
 None.
 Alas, PyWeather was born.

 PyWeather is simple, it'll read you the forecast, and the current weather, but it's also easy to set up.
 Really easy.
 Yet, it contains lots of data for reading the almanac, previous weather, whatever.
 Plus, if you have a PWS from Wunderground, PyWeather (not presently) will let you view the weather for your PWS.
 Easy style.

+PyWeather is pretty modular, and has some advanced configuration options.
+Using the config file, you can turn on/off options easily, and make PyWeather your own.
+It isn't completely modular, but maybe that'll come.

 ### What kind of data does PyWeather show?